jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 - replies to recruiters
 - replies related to blog posts

 I don't have numbers related to how much I spend on my laptop, but it's probably fair to say it's at least the same on my iPhone, if not a lot more.
-We'll guesstimate and say ~5 minutes a day.
+We'll guesstimate and say ~5 minutes a day total (iPhone  + Desktop).
+And that's being conservative.

 I guess that I spend **at least 7 minutes per day on email** and use it to communicate for my own business and personal needs.
 If it saves me 2 minutes or more per day ($2), then I would save $14/week or $56/month which is well worth the $8.25/month.